alberto234/wurrd-auth-api-plugin/README.md

 ## Installation

-1. Get the archive with the plugin sources.
-At the moment the only option is to build the plugin from sources.
+1. Get the built archive for this plugin from [here](http://wurrd.scalior.com/get-it-now).

 2. Untar/unzip the plugin's archive.